Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

 \subsection{Stable maps to orbifolds}

 In order to understand bubbling in the infinite area limit we briefly review the definition of a stable maps for orbifold targets, studied in Chen-Ruan \cite{cr:orb}, which appear as bubbles in the definition of certain gauged maps.
 The corresponding algebraic theory by Abramovich-Graber-Vistoli \cite{agv:gw} will be reviewed in \cite[Section 5]{qk2}.
-Recall that \begin{definition} {\rm (Stable pseudoholomorphic maps to symplectic orbifolds)} \begin{enumerate} \item an {\em orbifold structure} on a topological space $C$ is a proper \'etale groupoid together with a homeomorphism of the space of objects to $C$; \item An {\em nodal orbifold structure} on a nodal complex curve $C$ is an orbifold structure on its normalization, such that the automorphism group of any nodal point is independent of the choice of irreducible component containing it. \item A nodal orbifold structure is a {\em twisting} if each point with non-trivial automorphism is either a node or marking, and for each node, the orbifold charts satisfy the following {\em balanced condition}: the chart on one side of the node is of the form $U/\mu_r$ for some $r$ where $\mu_r$ acts on $U \subset C$ a neighborhood of $0$, while the orbifold structure on the other side is is $\C/\mu_r$ with the conjugate action by $\exp( - 2 \pi i /r)$. \item Let $Y$ be a compact symplectic orbifold equipped with a compatible almost complex structure $J$.
-A {\em stable map} to $Y$ is a complex nodal curve $C$ equipped with a twisting and a representable pseudoholomorphic orbifold map $u: C \to Y$. \end{enumerate} \end{definition}
+Recall that an {\em orbifold structure} on a topological space $C$ is a proper \'etale groupoid together with a homeomorphism of the space of objects to $C$.
+An {\em nodal orbifold structure} on a nodal complex curve $C$ is an orbifold structure on its normalization, such that the automorphism group of any nodal point is independent of the choice of irreducible component containing it.
+A nodal orbifold structure is a {\em twisting} if each point with non-trivial automorphism is either a node or marking, and for each node, the orbifold charts satisfy the following {\em balanced condition}: the chart on one side of the node is of the form $U/\mu_r$ for some $r$ where $\mu_r$ acts on $U \subset C$ a neighborhood of $0$, while the orbifold structure on the other side is $U/\mu_r$ with the conjugate action by $\exp( - 2 \pi i /r)$.